 I thought I’d use this post as the perfect excuse to give our Valentine’s date night menu a test run, and hopefully give you guys some inspiration and ideas for your own romantic dinners.

-There’s something about low, lounge-y table surrounded by floor cushions that just feels sexy.
+There’s something about a low, lounge-y table surrounded by floor cushions that just feels sexy.
 You’ve got to kick off your shoes and sit close, and you might even recline while your partner slowly feeds you… but I digress.
 For this simple setup, I moved our outdoor coffee table right in front of the fire, pulled out some cushions and sheepskins from indoors, and used some of our potted succulents as an easy centerpiece that doesn’t feel fussy.
 Besides, I didn’t want to buy flowers for the table since Adam might come home from work with an armful of peonies (not that I’m shamelessly dropping hints, or anything.)
 These pretty plates gave an earthy backdrop to my colorful menu, and the matte black flatware provided a touch of cool contrast.

 NEW FAVORITE y’all, it was seriously so good.
 And now I’m obsessed with making cocktails using different kombuchas (this past weekend I added a splash of tequila to my lime-ginger kombucha and it was also amaze.)